stephaniemagdic/doth_translate/README.md

 + + A user will be able to interpret a saved quote.
 + I would like to further break down my components to handle a single responsibility.
 As functionality was added in a short amount of time, some components are larger than I would like.
 + I would like to test my non-MVP user flows.
++ Code Architecture: I would like to refactor the applications code so if follows purely functional programming principles.

 ### Wins and Challenges
 + Wins: